lepoco/social-messenger/README.md

 - [x] Polish

 ## Update history
+#### 2.3.41
+1.Hotfix
+#### 2.3.4
+1. Tested with WordPress 5.4.0
+2. PolyLang for welcome messages finally works!
+3. Corrections in classes and code in general
+4. Added more bugs to fix later
+#### 2.3.3
+1. Tested with WordPress 5.3.1
+#### 2.3.22
+1.Hotfix
+#### 2.3.21
+1.Hotfix
+#### 2.3.2
+1. Small bug fixes
+2. Preview works again in Customizer
+3. Moving from SDK 3.2 to 4.0
+4. Improving class readability
+5. Correction of error in detecting compatibility of PHP and WordPress versions
+6. Changing some functions to inline
+7. Improved error display function in the WordPress dashboard
+8. Testing with WordPress version 5.2.3
 #### 2.3.1
 1. An error with the display of the default greeting in Polish has been fixed
 2. Added more bugs to fix later